 Contact us as soon as possible.
 We’ll stop someone messing with your account, help sort a replacement for you and get you in working order ASAP.
 Our lost and stolen line is open 24 hours a day, 7 days a week for your benefit.
 Once that’s done we’ll stop anyone accessing billing information, buying anything using your phone and ordering anything on your account.
-We can also blacklist the handset so the cretin can’t benefit from it anymore.
-Take that!
+We can also blacklist the handset so they can’t benefit from it anymore.

 We’ll freeze your account and block your SIM instantly, so nobody will be able to use or sell your device.
 We don’t just block your Three SIM, we also block your phone from use on the Three network within 24 hours, and on all other networks within 48 hours.

-Prevention is the best cure they say, especially when it comes to your dearly beloved phone.
-Whether you’re as forgetful as a straight-to-DVD Disney sequel or some cretin has stolen your handset, you should take advantage of apps like Find My iPhone, obviously only for iPhone.
+Prevention is the best cure they say, especially when it comes to your beloved phone.
+Whether someone’s nabbed your device while you weren’t looking, or you’re just incredibly forgetful, you should still take advantage of apps like Find My iPhone, obviously only for iPhone.

-Not to worry diehard Android fans, Android Device Manager does the same thing from finding your phone to remotely ringing, locking and erasing your phone in case it falls into less caring hands than your own.
-You can do all of this from the desktop as long as these settings are enabled on your phone and you use the same Google account.
+Not to worry diehard Android fans – Android Device Manager does the same thing.
+From finding your phone using GPS, to remotely ringing, to locking and erasing your phone in case it falls into less caring hands than your own.
+You can do all of this from the desktop, as long as these settings are enabled on your phone and you use the same Google account.

 What did we do before the invention of the Cloud?
-Not those clouds, those have been around for a while.
-Making sure your precious messages and pictures are synced up to iCloud, your Google account and WhatsApp ensures you never lose that ’08 Zante photo of you and the lads (or girls).
+Make sure your precious messages and pictures are synced up to iCloud, your Google account and WhatsApp, to ensure you never lose a single memory.

 You should also go a bit low tech and write down (with a pen and paper, cave drawing, whatever) all those important numbers of family, friends and insurance for immediate use.